techascent/tvm-clj/README.md

 pushd tvm

 ## now edit make/config.mk to appropriate for your system; I built cuda and opencl with cublas support
 ## but without ROC support.
-I also added in LLVM and blas support.
+I also added in LLVM (required) and blas support.
 make -j8
 popd